-The Hindu religion is the oldest religion whose origin can be traced back to the prehistoric time around 5000-10000 BC.
-So much of the interesting myths, beliefs and mythologies surrounding the religion are as old.
-In fact, given the millennia old timeline, many of these mythologies might have gone through a number of retelling at different ages.
-The Hindu mythology has rich history, enigmatic characters, resounding stories and a surprisingly innate association with modern science.
-There are cyclic periods of time that keep on repeating themselves after a certain interval.
-There also are epics like Mahabharata and Ramayana – the earliest being the longest known epic in human history.
-Following the suit, here is a list of 10 interesting facts about ancient Hindu mythology.
+The Hindu religion is the oldest religion whose origin can be traced back to prehistoric times around 5000 to 10,000 BC.
+So it is no wonder that many of the myths, beliefs, and mythologies surrounding the religion are just as old.
+In fact, given this timeline, many of these mythologies may have gone through a number of retellings over the years.
+Hindu mythology has rich history, enigmatic characters, resounding stories, and a surprisingly innate association with modern science.
+There are also cyclical periods of time that repeat themselves after a certain interval.
+There also are epics like Mahabharata and Ramayana, the former being the longest known epic in history.
+Here is a list of the top 10 most interesting facts about ancient Hindu mythology:

 9. Treta Yuga

-It represents the second age in the cycle of Maha Yuga.
-The Hindu scripts state that Treta Yuga spans over a period of 1,296,000 human years.
-By the advent of Treta Yuga, the presence of satva (goodness) in human nature had slowly started to diminish.
-Whatever amount of goodness they retained in their virtue was now accompanied by ever increasing amount of Tamas and rajas.
-Tamas represented the darkness in human nature and rajas constituted of all the passion a human could conjure.
+This represents the second age in the cycle of Maha Yuga.
+The Hindu scripts state that Treta Yuga spans a period of 1,296,000 human years.
+By the advent of Treta Yuga, the presence of sattva or goodness in human nature had slowly started to diminish.
+Whatever goodness or virtue that remained in people was now accompanied by an ever-increasing amount of tamas and rajas.
+Tamas represented the darkness in human nature and rajas constituted all the passion a human could conjure.
 By now, people had nurtured an acute level of intellect, but they had also lost a good deal of control over their body and its physiology.

-The body stature was now lesser than that in the Satya yuga – an average human was around 14 cubits tall, but there were some exceptional beings who had attained godly built and divine persona.
-To name some, the likes of Rama, Laxamana, Ravana and Hanumana were considered godlike for their extraordinary strength and inimitable intellect.
+People’s stature was now smaller than during the Satya Yuga, with the average human being around 14 cubits tall, but there were some exceptional beings who had attained a godly build and divine persona such as the characters Rama, Laxamana, Ravana, and Hanumana who were considered godlike for their extraordinary strength and inimitable intellect.

 8. Dwapar Yuga

-Dwapar Yuga represents the third age in succession right after Treta Yuga.
-Also known as the Bronze age, the Dwapar yuga is said to last for 864,000 human years.
-It represents an age where the goodness and evil in human nature are neck in neck.
-Since the human body loses a substantial amount of purity (satva), people attain a far greater control over their body than their intellect.
-By the time Dwapar yuga was its peak, the man had already lost control over his innermost body and knowledge.
-He became more attracted to the materialistic perspective of the world, succumbing to his ever increasing desires.
-Only the very intellectuals like Bhisma, Dharmaraja and Vidura were able to escape this allure.
-Eventually, there was a gradual decline in the moral fiber of society.
-People with enormous physicality became increasingly offensive in their thirst of desire and power.
-The average human lifespan had also come down to 1000 years.
+Dwapar Yuga represents the third age right after Treta Yuga.
+Also known as the Bronze Age, the Dwapar Yuga is said to have lasted for 864,000 human years.
+It represents an age where goodness and evil in human nature are neck and neck.
+As the human body loses satva or purity, people attain a far greater control over their body than their intellect.
+By the time Dwapar Yuga was at its peak, man had already lost control over his innermost body and knowledge.
+He became more attracted to the materialistic aspects of the world, succumbing to his ever-increasing desires.
+Only intellectuals like Bhisma, Dharmaraja, and Vidura were able to escape this fate.
+Eventually, there was a gradual decline in the moral fiber of society in general.
+People with enormous physicality became increasingly offensive in their thirst for desire and power.
+The average human lifespan had also come down to 1,000 years.

 7. Kali Yuga

-The last age in ever repeating cycle of Maha Yuga is the Kali Yuga.
-It also happens to have the shortest span that lasts for 432,000 human years.
-The current time period falls under Kali Yuga – also referred to as the Iron Age.
-As the name already suggests, Kali Yuga witnesses hypocrisy and instability like never before.
-Human nature is significantly corrupted by the temptations of sin and only a fickle of conscience remains.
+The last age in the ever-repeating cycle of Maha Yuga is the Kali Yuga.
+It is also the shortest, lasting for 432,000 human years.
+The current time period falls under Kali Yuga, and it is also referred to as the Iron Age.
+The Kali Yuga represents hypocrisy and instability like never before.
+Human nature is significantly corrupted by the temptations of sin and only a little conscience remains.

 5. The Vedas and Modern Science

-The Vedas represent the collection of hymns and religious texts that were formulated somewhere in between 1500 to 1000 BCE.
-These sacred verses were written in regions of contemporary Indus civilization – a region noted as the origin place of ancient Hindu religion.
+The Vedas represent a collection of hymns and religious texts that were formulated somewhere between 1500 and 1000 BC.
+These sacred verses were written in the Indus region where it is believed Hinduism originated.
 The scripture used in the Vedas is Sanskrit.
 Even though the Vedas were composed thousands of years ago, scientists have found a strong connection between their messages and modern science.

-For instance, modern scientists put forward the idea of existence of multiple universe in string theory.
+For instance, modern scientists put forward the idea of the existence of multiple universes in string theory.
 It states we live in a multiverse – there are many universes that exist in parallel.
-The Hindu Vedas clearly state this “modern” concept by mentioning the existence of cyclical infinite worlds in the ancient Hindu cosmology.
-The sacred texts in the Vedas and the Bhagwat Gita were immaculate in their understanding of the universe.
-In fact, it was Albert Einstein who once quoted “When I read the Bhagavad-Gita and reflect about how God created this universe everything else seems so superfluous”.
+The Hindu Vedas clearly echo this “modern” concept by mentioning the existence of cyclical infinite worlds in the ancient Hindu cosmology.
+The sacred texts in the Vedas and the Bhagavad Gita were perfect in their understanding of the universe.
+In fact, Albert Einstein once said: “When I read the Bhagavad Gita and reflect about how God created this universe everything else seems superfluous.”

 4. Foundation of Hinduism

-Hinduism is quite unlike other traditional religions – it did not originate from a single founder or some sacred scripture or at a particular point in time.
-Hinduism is an amalgamation of different beliefs, traditions and philosophies.
-These different viewpoints are usually at contradiction with each other.
+Hinduism is quite unlike other traditional religions.
+It did not originate from a single founder or sacred scripture or at a particular point in time.
+Hinduism is an amalgamation of different beliefs, traditions, and philosophies.
+These different viewpoints are usually at odds with each other.
 So naturally, there are different theories on the origin of the world’s oldest religion.
-The first mention on its foundation can be traced back to the earliest of the writings of ancient Hindu sages or Rishis.
+Its first mention can be traced back to the earliest writings of ancient Hindu sages or Rishis.
 But again, even these sacred writings were originally enunciated orally.

-The earliest traces of practices that resembled Hindu traditions can be tracked back to ancient India around 5500 BCE.
-It is unclear if the tradition had any specific nomenclature back then.
-The term Hindu originated only during the Mughal era in contemporary India.
-Hinduism became a popular reference only during 19th-20th century, when English colonial rule saw rapid expansion in India.
-Evidences also show that an ascetic God named Siva was popularly worshipped in the Indus Valley civilization around 3000 BCE.
-The greatest of all epics Mahabharata was written somewhere in the period of 400 BCE and 200 CE.
-It gave immense insight into Hindu mythology in the form of Bhagavad Gita along with other historically crucial texts.
+The earliest traces of practices that resembled Hindu traditions can be traced back to ancient India around 5500 BC.
+It is unclear if these traditions had any specific nomenclature back then.
+The term “Hindu” originated only during the Mughal era in contemporary India.
+Hinduism became a popular reference only during the 19th and 20th centuries, when English colonial rule saw rapid expansion in India.
+Evidence also shows that an ascetic god named Siva was popularly worshiped by the Indus Valley civilization around 3000 BC.
+The greatest of all epics, the Mahabharata, was written somewhere between 400 BC and 200 AD, and it gave an immense insight into Hindu mythology in the form of the Bhagavad Gita along with other historically important texts.

 2. Gods and Goddesses

 Hinduism follows a polytheistic tradition.
-The Hindus worship multiple deities, and these gods and goddesses usually belong to a certain pantheon of divinities.
-In fact, citing certain lines in the sacred Hindu scripts, many believe that there are around 330 million gods in the Hindu mythology.
-Each of these gods and goddesses symbolizes a certain aspect of life.
-Goddess Saraswati is the source of all knowledge and wisdom.
-God Brahma is the creator of reality as we know it.
-In fact, the divine trinity of Brahma, Vishnu and Shiva is seen as a base of entire Hindu mythology.
+Hindus worship multiple deities, and these gods and goddesses usually belong to a certain pantheon of divinities.
+In fact, citing certain lines in the sacred Hindu scripts, many believe that there are around 330 million gods in Hindu mythology.
+Each of these gods and goddesses symbolize a certain aspect of life.
+For example, the goddess Saraswati is the source of all knowledge and wisdom and the god Brahma is the creator of reality as we know it.
+In fact, the divine trinity of Brahma, Vishnu, and Shiva is seen as a basis for the whole of Hindu mythology.

-But the Vedas clearly state, there are only 33 major deities.
-The transition into 300 million gods came in the Upnishadic age in an attempt to reflect the infinitude of the universe.
-Despite such cosmic number of gods and goddesses, Hindus give primary devotion to a single god.
-All other gods are taken as different avatars (facets) of their primary deity.
+However, the Vedas clearly state there are only 33 major deities.
+The transition into 300 million gods came during the Upanishadic age in an attempt to reflect the infinite nature of the universe.
+Despite such large numbers of gods and goddesses, Hindus are primarily devoted to a single god.
+All the other gods are taken as different avatars (facets) of their primary deity.
 In terms of age, all the primary divinities are as old as time and creation itself.

-The Hindu mythology provides several accounts on how exactly the creation of the universe took place.
-The answers themselves delve into varying degrees of complexity since there have been different approaches at separate instances of time.
-Perhaps the most popular of approach states that the highest of deities were oblivious to their own presence before the existence of time itself.
-Before the creation, there was no time, no heaven or earth or the space in between.
-There was the dark ocean that washed into the shores of nothingness.
+Hindu mythology provides several accounts of how exactly the creation of the universe took place.
+The answers themselves go into varying degrees of complexity since there have been different approaches at different times.
+Perhaps the most popular approach states that the highest deities were oblivious to their own presence before the existence of time itself.
+Before creation, there was no time, no heaven or earth, or space in between.
+There was only the dark ocean that washed into the shores of nothingness.

-Hinduism is labelled as the oldest religion in the world.
-But it is much more too – the Hindu mythology has been tolerant of other religions and traditions since its inception.
-In terms of scriptures, it is a delightful concoction of epic stories of morality and uprightness.
-These stories gave us ideal characters like Rama, Laxamana and the Pandavas among many.
-The Vedas give us insight on ancient science and astronomy.
-Epics like Mahabharata and Ramayana narrate divine stories of the never ending battle between the good and the evil.
-The profuse history of ancient Hindu mythology fascinates the Hindu followers and non – followers alike.
+Hinduism is considered to be the oldest religion in the world.
+But it is much more than that.
+Hindu mythology has been tolerant of other religions and traditions since its inception.
+In terms of scripture, it is a delightful concoction of epic stories of morality and righteousness.
+These stories give us ideal characters like Rama, Laxamana, and the Pandavas.
+The Vedas give us an insight into ancient science and astronomy.
+Epics like Mahabharata and Ramayana narrate divine stories of the never-ending battle between good and evil.
+These are the reasons that the rich history of Hindu mythology is fascinating for both Hindus and non-Hindus.